danielmart222/configure-ad/README.md

 ------------

-- Next create a new user in the _ADMINS OU named Jane Doe -> Right click the _ADMINS OU -> select new -> select user
+- Create a new user in the _ADMINS OU named Jane Doe -> Right click the _ADMINS OU -> select new -> select user

 -----------